 Film Facts:

-As was usually the case with Spanish movies, clothed scenes for the domestic market and unclothed scenes for the international market were shot.
+As was usually the case with Spanish movies, some scenes were shot with the actors clothed scenes for the domestic market and unclothed scenes for the international market.